Film: Rocky III

 - Product Placement: Nike.
 You see the swoosh◊ everywhere in the movie.

 - Punch!
 Punch!
 Punch!
-Uh Oh...: Rocky is on the receiving end in the climax of his rematch with Clubber Lang as he no sells the increasingly panicking and frustrated Lang's devastating blows.
+Uh Oh...: Rocky does this to Clubber in the climax of their rematch, where he no sells the increasingly panicking and frustrated Lang's devastating blows.
 Unlike many other examples of this trope, though, it's not a result of Rocky being tough enough to No Sell Lang's punches, which are clearly shown to be devastating; Rocky is using defense and movement to take the effect out of Lang's blows until Lang simply became too tired to swing with full force.

 - Real Life Writes the Plot: